SteveCTOS/SteveCTOS/README.md

      - wm
      - change all the entries in [ ] brackets so that the system does not interfere with the CTOS key strokes

+  6. Setup putty.
+     - in /ctools/dev/source/putty there are a number of file and folders that can be copied into /home/.putty to get the current config